gwax/mtg_ssm/README.rst

 TODO:

--   do I want to filter some of the sets?
 -   make heads and tails of package layout
 -   more info columns for future lookup risk mitigation
 -   docs, versions, etc.